dohliam/stream2chromecast/README.md

         stream2chromecast.py -stop

+Configuration
+    - set the transcoding quality preset and bitrate

+        stream2chromecast.py -set_transcode_quality <preset> <bitrate>

+        Note: The preset value must be one of:- ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo The bitrate must be an integer (optionally ending with k) e.g. 2000k

+    - reset the transcoding quality and bitrate to defaults:- stream2chromecast.py -reset_transcode_quality

 Notes
 -----
-The real-time transcoding is done by ffmpeg (or avconv) using the ultrafast preset.
+The real-time transcoding is done by ffmpeg (or avconv) using the ultrafast preset by default.
 Consequently, the video quality is not as good as it would be if slower presets were used.
 However, it does allow even modestly powered machines to serve video without buffering.

 avconv is a fork of ffmpeg.
 It appears that the Ubuntu packagers chose to include avconv in the repositories rather than ffmpeg.
 However there is a PPA repository available which contains the latest builds of ffmpeg.
 See the installation notes.